 Gross Profit Margin

 The gross profit margin is one of the many KPIs of your business and indicates whether the average mark up on goods and services is sufficient to cover expenses and make a profit.
-Maintaining good profit margins means you can focus on quality customers, rather than pursuing high quantities of customers that offer low margins and cause your business to get caught in a discount trap.
+Maintaining good profit margins means you can focus on quality customers, rather than pursuing high quantities of customers that offer low margins, and cause your business to get caught in a discount trap.
 Keep tweaking your margins to achieve your desired outcome.

 Many people don’t think of reviewing their customers when they’re spring cleaning their finances, but it’s often the cause of many financial woes.
 Take a pragmatic look at each customer and see which ones have been draining your time, energy and finances.
 Sort them by revenue, margins and how long they take to pay, then decide if it’s worth focusing on more profitable customers elsewhere.

 Apply these 5 tips to your Spring Clean and start or continue building a more profitable business.
-Feel free to share your success with us.

 If you need a hand identifying your key drivers and giving your business finances a spring clean, contact the team at Sullivan Dewing.